Seamless Internet that sees through (or around)

 It’s a well-known fact that mesh broadband networks have a fundamental flaw – the inability to maintain data rate over multiple hops.
-However, the team at Mage Networks has developed a solution to overcome this flaw.
-Our MagiNet™ networks have been tested to 25 hops with ZERO data rate loss.
-So obstacles and terrain that previously prevented consistent wireless service are no longer a problem.
-MagiNet™ delivers High-Speed Broadband more cost-efficiently and quickly than traditional solutions.
+However, the team at Mage Networks has developed a solution, MagiNet™.
+Our networks have been tested to twenty-five hops with zero data rate loss.
+This means that obstacles and terrain that previously prevented consistent wireless service are no longer a problem.
+MagiNet™ delivers high-speed broadband more cost-efficiently and quickly than traditional solutions.

 |Capacity||Whatever the ISP Chooses; limited only by number of data pipelines initiating from a single point.
 Each Data Pipeline can supply up to 1 Gbps by using the new 802.11ad based equipment.
 This depends on topography only, as Mage can follow any route.
 Adaptable and scalable with usage.
 The diagram shows 8 Gbps total capacity.|